dickon/badger/README.md

 So far I have no good solution.
 Options:

-# get my SVG to look good in Safari and try printing from there.
+1. get my SVG to look good in Safari and try printing from there.
-# use headless chrome and puppeteer to save an image
+2. use headless chrome and puppeteer to save an image
-# wkhtml2pdf
+3. wkhtml2pdf
-# run SnapSVG in nodejs to produce a single SVG, then load the SVG into a vector editor and print from there.
+4. run SnapSVG in nodejs to produce a single SVG, then load the SVG into a vector editor and print from there.

+# development
+To run server in dev cycle:

+    nodemon --watch app.ts --exec 'ts-node'  app.ts